mintme-com/pool/README.md

     "purgeOnly": false
   },

-  // Check health of each webchaind node in this interval "upstreamCheckInterval": "5s",
+  // Check health of each core-geth node in this interval "upstreamCheckInterval": "5s",

-  /* List of webchaind nodes to poll for new jobs.
+  /* List of core-geth nodes to poll for new jobs.
 Pool will try to get work from
     first alive one and check in background for failed to back up.
     Current block template of the pool is always cached in RAM indeed.
   */